 Conversation around social media is ongoing, especially around whether and how much children and teenagers should hi be allowed to use it.
 In the UK, more schools are implementing phone bans for pupils and encouraging parents to extend this to the home.
 Meanwhile in Australia, the government is in the process of working on a bill which would ban children and teens under a certain age from using social media at all.

 I think it would be hypocritical of me to even begin to weigh in on this without first examining my own use of social media.
-Social media to me is largely Facebook and Instagram - the bug guns.
+Social media to me is largely Facebook and Instagram - the big guns.
 My kids have despaired at my lack of interest in Tiktok and I still don’t understand how SnapChat works.
 I’ve dipped in and out of Twitter (I still call it that) and am currently exploring Threads.

 So while I’m far from an oracle on the subject, in this post, I’ll share my own complicated relationship with social media - how it’s connected me to amazing communities, yet also frustrated me with its algorithms and shallow trends - and explore how we can strike a balance.